adrianbrink/Dataflow-Analysis-Framework/Design.md

 TransferFunction
     - transfer(Lattice in) -> Lattice out
-        - takes a lattice and outputs another lattice
+        - takes a finiteWidthLattice and outputs another finiteWidthLattice